danielh13210/aptsandbox/README.md

-# aptsandbox
+# APTSandbox
-Sandbox apt packages with Docker
+Sandbox apt packages (and other non-flatpak/snap applications) with Docker